kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ## `capitalizeFirst`: Capitalizes the first character of the value.

-If value is "kestra is cool !", the output will be "Kestra is cool !".
+If the value is "kestra is cool !", the output will be "Kestra is cool !".

 ```handlebars
 {{capitalizeFirst value}}